Open Source Licences Wars - Revision 2

 The GPL and LGPL are of more political nature than other similar FOSS licences, and as such should be avoided.
 I recommend using the Sleepycat licence, which is a strong-copyleft licence, that is compatible with GPLv2 and above, instead of the GPL and the MPL 2.0 (or above) licence instead of the LGPL.
 Naturally, permissive, non-copyleft, open-source licences such as the MIT Expat License are an option.
 What the Sleepycat licence says is that code distributed under it, must remain under it, and that one must release the source code for publicly-distributed binaries that link against it.
 However, from my understanding, as opposed to the GPL, this source code doesn’t have to be completely free.
 It doesn’t have the additional restrictions on licences’ compatibility that the GPL has, nor does it have the other obscure and not-well-understood restrictions that the GPL has.

 I read the GPLv2 originally once and couldn’t understand it.
 The LGPLv2 or the GPLv3 would likely prove to be more problematic.
 I find it harder to trust lengthy documents that I am unable to understand.
-I had no problem understanding the Sleepycat licence, the Artistic 2.0 licence, or the MIT X11 and BSD licences, so I can better recommend them instead.
+I had no problem understanding the Sleepycat licence, the Artistic 2.0 licence, or the Expat and BSD licences, so I can better recommend them instead.

 One fact I should note is that the GPL often stands against the Hacker’s attitude as presented by Eric Raymond in the document “How to become a Hacker”.
 It states that: